uoy-research/CellPhe-data-pipeline/README.md

 ```
 process {
     withName: track_images {
         memory = 16.GB
     }
 }
 ```

-Alternatively, you might want to allow the containers that run each process to have access to a filepath that isn't mounted by Apptainer by default, and then use this path to cache CellPose models.
-The config that would achieve this is as follows:
+Alternatively, you might want to allow the containers that run each process to have access to a filepath that isn't mounted by Apptainer by default, and then use this location to cache CellPose models.

 ```
 process {